-Seven tips for learning Mandarin Chinese faster
+My system for learning Mandarin Chinese (10 tips)

-1 Required knowledge: Chinese characters vs. pinyin
+1.1 Chinese characters vs. pinyin

 The main writing system in mainland China are Chinese characters (simplified Hanzi).
 These characters are more like pictures and don’t have much connection with their pronunciations.